MacPython/numpy-wheels/README.rst

 Which numpy commit does the repository build?
 ===============================================

-PRs merged to this repo from a fork, and PRs directly pushed to this repo will build the commit specified in the ``BUILD_COMMIT`` at the top of the ``azure/windows.yml`` and ``azure/posix.yml`` files, the wheels will be uploaded to https://anaconda.org/multibuild-wheels-staging/numpy.
-The ``NIGHTLY_BUILD_COMMIT`` will be built once a week (sorry for the misnomer), and uploaded to https://anaconda.org/scipy-wheels-nightly/.
+PRs merged to this repo from a fork, and commits directly pushed to this repo will build the commit specified in the ``BUILD_COMMIT`` at the top of the ``azure/windows.yml`` and ``azure/posix.yml`` files, the wheels will be uploaded to https://anaconda.org/multibuild-wheels-staging/numpy.
+The ``NIGHTLY_BUILD_COMMIT`` is built once a week (sorry for the misnomer), and uploaded to https://anaconda.org/scipy-wheels-nightly/.
 The value of ``BUILD_COMMIT`` can be any naming of a commit, including branch name, tag name or commit hash.